bowen-wu/postgraduate/english/word/core/Unit6.md

 - Life is just a series of trying to make up your mind.
 - mindset
     - n. 心态
-    - Happiness in not a point of future and not a moment from the past, but a mindset that can be designed into the present.
+    - Happiness *is not* a point of future *and not* a moment from the past, *but* a mindset that can be designed into the present.
 - remind
     - vt. 提醒；使想起
     - remind sb. of/about sth.